 An existing record type that has not been updated is referred to as a legacy record type.
 The latest version of Appian is backward compatible with legacy record types, so your applications will continue to work normally.

-This page explains how to update your legacy record type objects.
+This page explains the record type features added for specific versions and shows how to update your legacy record type objects to the latest version.

-All legacy record type objects, created with Appian 20.2 and earlier, include the following update alert at the top of the page.
+All legacy record type objects include the following update alert at the top of the page.
 You'll need to update your legacy record types in order to take advantage of any new features, functionality, or components included in the latest Appian release.

 To update a legacy record type, open the record type and click Update Now at the top of the page.
 Appian will automatically update your record type to the latest version.